komuw/sewer/README.md

 ```

 ## Bring your own HTTP provider
+NB: this section is out of date.
+It describes an early version of the HTTP
+provider interface.
+Newer documentation, though not a worked example like this, can be found in
+the docs directory.
+There is a minimal new-model provider in sewer/provoders/demo.py that may be
+of assistance as well.
+---
 Creating a custom http provider is just like dns, except create your http class as a child class of [`sewer.BaseHttp`](https://github.com/komuw/sewer/blob/master/sewer/http_providers/common.py) and then implement the
 `create_challenge_file` and `delete_challenge_file` methods.
 Here's what a certbot+nginx implementation could look like